Gating public spaces protection orders (PSPOs)

 Redcar and Cleveland Borough Council (Gates) Public Spaces Protection Order 2017

-Having complied with consultation requirements, the council intends to extend the Redcar and Cleveland Borough Council (Lord Street, Charlotte Street, Charles Street Redcar) Public Spaces Protection Order 2017 as it relates to the nine locations covered for a further three years (until 28 February 2023).
+Having complied with consultation requirements, the council intends to extend the Redcar and Cleveland Borough Council (Gates) Public Spaces Protection Order 2017 as it relates to the nine locations covered for a further three years (until 19 October 2023).

 You can find out more about this proposed extension by downloading the PSPO notice to vary document below:

 Notice of intention to extend R&CBC (Gates) Public Spaces Protection Order 2017

 Alley-gates can reduce crime and antisocial behaviour near alleyways, including:

 Alley gates can also help:

 - reduce worry and fear about crime and antisocial behaviour;